RedaPengam/RedaPengam/README.md

 - ⚡ Fun fact: ...
 -->

-- ❤️ IT, House Music & Cinema
+- ❤️ I love IT, House Music & Cinema
-- 💡 Interested in AI potential
+- 💡 I'm interested in AI potential
-- 🌍 Care about the environment
+- 🌍 I Care about the environment